Wheat Ridge Station 1

 Station 1

-Fire Station 1 located at 3880 Upham St, shown here with the older paint and the white bay doors, also was Station 71 for a few years and currently West Metro Fire Rescue Station 16.
+Fire Station 1 located at 3880 Upham St. and shown here with the older paint and the white bay doors, also was Station 71 for a few years and became West Metro Fire Rescue (Colorado) Station 16.

 ENGINE 1